bitfocus/companion-module-analogway-awj/companion/HELP.md

 	Available at: LivePremier, Alta 4K, Midra 4K Depending on your platform this action will have different options because LivePremier can handle wake on LAN and has no standby mode and Alta and Midra have standby but can't wake on LAN

+## Action Recorder

+You can use the Action Recorder with this module to record actions as you do some changes on the device.
+The Action Recorder only records custom AWJ replace command, even if you do a change where a dedicated action would be available.
+Additionally received global updates will not be included in the recorded custom AWJ replace command for a value change but in a separate command which holds only the global update.
+You will see that depending on what type of values you change your device sends a lot of global updates, you are advised to review your recording and see if there are any global updates and if there are some, delete all but the last one.
+Also depending on what type of values you change you will record status messages.
+Most of them are only sent by the device but not meant to be set by a third party application.
+You are advised to delete status messages as well.
+If you want to record changes for e.g. positions or any other values with a range, it is better to enter the final value in WebRCS numerically.
+If you drag around a layer you will record every single position along your way.

 ## Feedbacks